Gamecocks in pro baseball

 Justin Smoak, 1B, Toronto

-Hitting .280 with four doubles, one triple, five homers and 15 RBIs in 29 games.
+Hitting .265 with five doubles, one triple, six homers and 21 RBIs in 36 games.

 Whit Merrifield, OF, Kansas City

-Hitting .224 with a triple, two homers and four RBIs in 14 games.
-Has one stolen base.
+Hitting .211 with one triple, three homers and six RBIs in 20 games.
+Has two stolen bases.

 Jordan Montgomery, LHP, New York Yankees